subsquid/docs/docs/tutorials/create-an-evm-processing-squid.md

 * Ownership of tokens
 * Contracts and their minted tokens

-And the `schema.graphql` file defines them like shis:
+And the `schema.graphql` file defines them like this:

 ```graphql
 type Token @entity {